xt0rted/Cassette.Owin/README.md

 This is an Owin implementation of Cassette.Aspnet to allow serving assets independently from your site's framework and without the need for System.Web.

-**WARNING:** This project **is not** production ready.
-It's currently missing cache headers, tests, and a number of other things marked with `ToDo` comments.
-For these reasons there is currently no NuGet package for it.
+**WARNING:** This project currently has no unit tests.
+Because of this there is no NuGet package for it yet.

 ## Usage